bacpack-system/bacpack-system.github.io/docs/example_usage.md

 !!! info

-    The local Package Repository can't be easily used, because currently the BacPack system does not support it.
-That is why the upstream Package Repository is used.
+    The local Package Repository can't be easily used, because currently the BacPack system supports only upstream Package Repositories.
 The usage of local Package Repository will be added in future releases.

 ### Configure CMakeLists

-The dependencies must be defined in `cmake/Dependencies.cmake` like this:
+The dependencies are defined by following CMake code:

 ```cmake
 BA_PACKAGE_LIBRARY(curl v7.79.1)
 BA_PACKAGE_LIBRARY(zlib v1.2.11 OUTPUT_PATH_VAR ZLIB_ROOT)
 ```

+In the example project, this code is present in `cmake/Dependencies.cmake`, which is included in the project's `CMakeLists.txt`.

-This file must be included in the project's CMakeLists.txt and then the Package can be included with `FIND_PACKAGE`.
+Then the Package can be included with `FIND_PACKAGE`.
 First, cmakelib with required components must be added.
 Example CMake code:

 ```cmake
 # Including 'cmake/Dependencies.cmake' file